Skip to content

 Feeding and nutrition

-Like all cats, make sure they have a balanced diet.
+Like all cats, make sure your Bombay has a balanced diet.
 And if you pick up a Bombay kitten, it’s best to continue the routine set out by the breeder.
-They’ll be able to give you the mealtimes your new kitten is used to, and the type of food they’ve been getting.
+They’ll be able to give you the mealtimes your new kitten is used to, and the type of food they’ve been eating.
 If you want to change anything about their routine, do it gradually over time.
 Cats can be creatures of habit and don’t necessarily cope well with sudden change.

 It can be easy to get carried away and indulge your cat, but keeping your Bombay at a healthy weight will cut down the risk of diabetes, arthritis and other problems.